Sidebar

 Exclude Orders with 0 Grand Total - set to 'Yes' to exclude orders with 0 Grand Total so that they don't affect the conversion.

-Note: access to this feature will be enabled once you update the module Cookie Consent (GDPR) to the version, 2.10.1 or newer.
+Note: access to this functionality will be enabled once you update the module Cookie Consent (GDPR) to the version, 2.10.1 or newer.

 Enable - select 'Yes' to enable Google consent mode to send data to GA4 using conversion modeling and behavior modeling if the user declined cookies.